lightbend/reactive-cli/README.md

 ## Building and running

-Use the following SBT command to create the native executable:
+Use the following sbt command to create the native executable:

 ```bash
 $ sbt nativeLink